 What is a digital adapter?
 It’s a small device that allows digital television signals to be displayed on your analog TV.

 Also known as a Digital Transport Adapter (DTA), the digital adapter is a small device that lets you enjoy content from an all-digital cable network, right on your analog TV.
-Since the digital adapter has coax input/output only, you won’t have access to our HD channels, our on-screen channel guide or XFINITY On Demand programming.
+Since the digital adapter has coaxial input/output only, you won’t have access to such features as premium channels (HBO, Showtime, Starz, etc.), Pay Per View or XFINITY On Demand programming.
 Even if your TV has an embedded electronic program guide, you’ll need to use your DTA remote control to change and tune channels.
 You also won’t be able to use your TV’s picture-in-picture feature.

 However, you can still continue to watch your favorite shows as you have before, and still enjoy closed captioning service.
 Just follow the closed captioning instructions in your TV’s user guide.
 The DTA also comes with an easy-to-use remote control.
 What’s more, we can use the bandwidth once reserved for analog to offer additional digital services.